znsio/specmatic-documentation/getting_started.md

 ### Provider Side - Contract as a Test

-Qontract runs Contract Tests on API to make sure it adheres to the contract.
+Specmatic runs Contract Tests on API to make sure it adheres to the contract.

-    service.qontract -> Qontract Test        API (Provider)
+    service.qontract -> Specmatic Test        API (Provider)
                             | --- getPetById ---> |
                             | <-- {Pet JSON} ---- |